genomicsclass/book/pages/association_tests.md

 ##    aa         40    10
 ```

-Note that you can feed `table` $n$ factors and it will tabulate all $n$-tubles.
+Note that you can feed `table` $$n$$ factors and it will tabulate all $$n$$-tubles.

 The typical statistics we use to summarize these results is the odds ratio (OR).
-We compute the odds of having the disease if you are an "aa": 10/40, the odds of having the disease if you are an "AA/Aa": 20/180, and take the ration: $(10/40) / (20/180)$
+We compute the odds of having the disease if you are an "aa": 10/40, the odds of having the disease if you are an "AA/Aa": 20/180, and take the ration: $$(10/40) / (20/180)$$

 ```r
 (tab[2,2]/tab[2,1]) / (tab[1,2]/tab[1,1])